 About the Recognition program

-The Recognition program stems from close collaboration between the Conseil des arts et des lettres du Québec (CALQ) and the Indigenous arts community.
+The Recognition program stems from close collaboration between the Conseil des arts et des lettres du Québec (CALQ) and First Nations and Inuit communities.
 It was conceived within a perspective of dialogue, listening and respect following a consultation of a wide variety of artistic and cultural practitioners from the First Nations and Inuit communities.
-They enhanced the process of reflection through their experience and knowledge of the issues facing Indigenous artists, writers and organizations.
+They enhanced the process of reflection through their experience and knowledge of the issues facing artists, writers and organizations.

-Open, inclusive, flexible and tailored to Indigenous cultures’ needs and realities, as well as to their specific ways of creating and disseminating artworks, the Recognition program is designed to support the Indigenous artistic community’s reappropriation, reconstruction and development efforts.
+Open, inclusive, flexible and tailored to First Nations cultures’ needs and realities, as well as to their specific ways of creating and disseminating artworks, the Recognition program is designed to support the First Nations artistic community’s reappropriation, reconstruction and development efforts.

 Mattiusi Iyaituk.
 Iqalullamiluuq whistling a follow me alluring beautiful music. ©Bastien Birbaum